frankelavsky/academic_homepage/_posts/2024-02-14-strange-avatars.markdown

 Also, we love the idea of exploring personalization more with the avatars as well as intentionally pairing participants who don't speak the same language, to see if translation-bots or assistants can help bridge gaps in a natural way that doesn't feel distracting.
 I think that having avatars capable of waving, dancing, cheering, or performing some other simple actions with their hands or arms also might be worth exploring further as well.
 Oh, and profile pictures should reflect the person's current avatar too.

 ## Meta-reflections
 Of course, because this is me and I'm gonna do my thing, I've been stewing a bit on our exercise (which is to explore productivity + technology + algorithmic experiences).
-Here's where I do some navel-gazing, after watching other groups present their work:
+Here's where I do some navel-gazing, after watching other groups present their work.

-I think it is really interesting that in this productivity exercise, many of the other students in our class carry some assumptions about what productivity is or how to frame their problem space:
+I think it is really interesting that in this productivity exercise, many of the other students in our class carry some assumptions about what productivity is or how to frame their problem or solution spaces.
+For example:
 - There are normative "good" things that people should conform to (such as concepts like "self-motivation")
 - Continuing that, individualistic productivity is an ideal outcome (people should be productive all on their own)
 - The idea that "intrinsic" motivation is even real (cognitive science would argue that most everything is external)